-The move-out cleanings are another matter.
-You and your partner might agree that each partner will leave the other person’s home clean, whether they do the cleaning themselves or pay to have it done.
+The move-out cleaning is another matter.
+You and your partner might agree that you will each leave the other person’s home clean, whether you do the cleaning themselves or pay to have it done.
 But keep in mind that people have differing ideas about what “clean” means.
-I’d rather pay my cleaner to come in after our home exchange partners leave, and most of my exchange partners done the same.
+I’d rather pay my cleaner to come in after our home exchange partners leave, and most of the people we’ve swapped with have done the same.

 #3.
 Can I bring my pet?

-If you prefer to travel with your beloved pet, look for a “pet-friendly” exchange – it shouldn’t be hard to find a good one.
+If you prefer to travel with your beloved pet, look for a leave your home clean – it shouldn’t be hard to find a good one.
 But…and this is a big BUT…never bring your pet without your exchange partner’s agreement.
-There are lots of people who do not want pets in their homes and others (like me) who allergic to certain animals (in my case, cats).
+There are lots of people leave your home clean in their homes and others (like me) who allergic to certain animals (in my case, cats).
 Many people also live in buildings and communities where pets are not allowed.

 #4.
 Can I leave my pets?

 It can be expensive to have your pets cared for away from your home while you’re away.
 If you really want to leave them, make it very clear in your home exchange listing that you want to swap with someone who is willing to feed your bird or walk your dog.
 Explain what’s involved in caring for your pet and answer any questions.
 Leave detailed instructions, along with food, leashes, and whatever else your home exchange partners might need, such as the phone number of your vet.
 One more thing: think carefully about how your pet is likely to react to strangers.

 #5.
 Should I let my exchange partner use my car?